 Second Avenue Commons rendering (Source: DLA+ Architecture & Interior Design)

-Second Avenue Commons is a new, innovative, 95-bed low-barrier shelter, daytime engagement center, primary care clinic, and single room occupancy apartments for adults experiencing homelessness.
+Second Avenue Commons is an innovative, 92-bed low-barrier shelter, daytime engagement center, primary care clinic, and single room occupancy apartments for adults experiencing homelessness.
 Pittsburgh Mercy, one of the region’s largest social service nonprofit organizations, and Pittsburgh Mercy’s Operation Safety Net®, one of the most experienced homeless service providers with more than 30 years of service, are pleased to have been selected by the Allegheny County Department of Human Services to operate the shelter and the engagement center.
 UPMC operates the primary care clinic.
 NDC Asset Management operates the 43 Single-Room Occupancy (SRO) units.

 Come as you are … Come alone or as a couple … Come with your pet.* At the Pittsburgh Mercy Shelter at Second Avenue Commons and Pittsburgh Mercy Engagement Center, we welcome you.
 We’re here for you.
 We’ll meet you where you are.
 We’ll listen to you – and to your wants, needs, and hopes for the future. (*Dogs and cats.)